Triple-A-AAI520/AAI-520_Group3_Final_Project/README.md

 The main purpose of this project is to determine if we can improve Wine by adjusting simple parameters in the Wine.
 Ideally, these changes will be post fermentation and only effect 1 characteristic of the wine.
 Partner(s)/Contributor(s)
-•	Paul Parks
+- Paul Parks
-•	Alden Caterio
+- Alden Caterio
-•	Mayank Bhatt
+- Mayank Bhatt

 Methods Used
-A few examples are:
-•	Inferential Statistics
+- Inferential Statistics
-•	Data Visualization
+- Data Visualization
-•	Data Manipulation
+- Data Manipulation
 Technologies
-•	Python
+- Python

 Project Description
 Discuss the details of project overview.
 Description your selected dataset, such as data source, number of variables, size of dataset, etc. Include data dictionary, if available.
 Provide questions and hypothesis that you are exploring.
 What specific data analysis, visualization, and modeling work are you using to solve the problem?
 What roadblocks and challenges are you facing? etc.